 Dr. Albert Chiou joined Stanford Medicine in September 2017 as a Clinical Assistant Professor of Dermatology.
 Dr. Chiou earned his Bachelor of Science from Stanford University in 2007 and completed an MPhil in Chemistry, by research, from the University of Cambridge in 2008, where he was a Gates Cambridge Scholar.
 He received his medical degree from Harvard Medical School, where he also completed a joint business degree.
 Dr. Chiou performed his dermatology residency at Stanford University and served as Chief Resident in his final year.
-His clinical focus is general medical dermatology, including acne, psoriasis, skin cancer, and dermatologic surgery.
+His clinical focus is general medical dermatology, including atopic dermatitis, acne, psoriasis, skin cancer, and dermatologic surgery.

 - Atopic Dermatitis